I’ve rounded up some great pumpkin books and ideas for speech therapy this October

 All you need is construction paper, scissors, markers, and glue for this easy craft.
 Give each child a pumpkin and have them add one part of the face each time you practice their goals.

 For very young students, you may want to pre-cut the pumpkins and some of the parts.
 It doesn’t take very long if you cut several sheets of construction paper at once.
 Drawing the “ribs” with the orange marker made them look even better!
 If you do this with older children, they’ll have fun cutting out the mouth, eyes, nose, and teeth themselves.

 2. The Legend of Spookly the Square Pumpkin

 by Joe Troiano

 Spookly isn’t so sure he’s happy being a square pumpkin until there was a big storm that tossed the round pumpkins everywhere!
-It turns out being square can be really great and Spookly saves the day.
+It turns out that being square can be really great and Spookly saves the day.

 Why it’s fabulous for speech therapy:

 - The words “Spookly and “square” are repeated throughout the book for plenty of s-blends practice.

 - There are a ton of opportunities for regular past-tense practice: “He teetered, he tottered, he tripped, he tried.
 He flipped, he tipped, flopped, stopped, rolled, piled, and picked,